-In regard to "status in international society", 2012E4 presents Europe as a declining actor economically with people fretting "about paychecks and their abrupt disappearance, a jittery currency and suffocating debt" therefore inclined to look at "the past for salvation".
+In regard to "status in international society", 2012E4 presents Europe as a declining actor economically with people fretting "about pay-checks and their abrupt disappearance, a jittery currency and suffocating debt" therefore inclined to look at "the past for salvation".
 Conversely, Turkey is depicted as a leading actor, "an increasingly sharp-elbowed NATO ally and regional player" (2012E4), which "takes on an increasingly influential role in the Middle East" (2012E6).
-Therefore, some articles hint at the bill's inauspicious timing for EU-Turkey relations and more broadly for US interests in the region.
+Consequently, US media hint at the bill's inauspicious timing for EU-Turkey relations and more broadly for US interests in the region.

 The texts also largely focus on "state-citizen relations" and shame France for legislating on Turkey's past.
-France, in some way, contravenes the Universal Declaration of Human Rights (2012E2) as the bill constitutes "a monstrous violation of free speech" and "an egregious act of pre-emptive censorship" (2012E1).
-On that specific human rights issue, France and Turkey are negatively considered equal.
-2012E5 states "Asserting the reality of the Armenian genocide is no less risky in Istanbul than is contesting it in Paris".
-13
+France, in some way, contravenes the Universal Declaration of Human Rights (2012E2)

-$^{^{\}rm 12}$ None of the articles however deny the mass killings of Armenians.
+12 None of the articles however deny the mass killings of Armenians.